ieeeupsb/workshop_STM32/guides/ex2-pwm.md

 Since this pattern repeats itself at high frequencies, it can rougly act as a analog signal so we can use it to supply the LED with various voltage levels between 0V and 3.3V.

 For this you'll have to configure the Timer 1 Channel 1 in PWM Generation mode in order to configure **PA8** as the output PWM pin.
-And configure the timer period, this is a 16 bit timer so you can set a number between 0 and 65535 (2^16).
+Don't forget to configure the timer period, this is a 16 bit timer so you can set a number between 0 and 65535 (2^16).
 In this case the period will dictate your resolution, for example, if you set 4 for the period, you will only get 5 possible duty-cycles 0%, 25%, 50%, 75%, 100% and this will not make the LED fade smoothly.

 Now go to the code and figure out how can you make the LED fade ON and OFF.